clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 ------------------------------
 clone the existing kernel package repository from |CL| as a starting point.

 #.
-Clone the Linux kernel package from Clear Linux
+Clone the Linux kernel package from |CL|.

    .. code-block:: bash

       cd ~/clearlinux
       make clone_linux

 #.
-Navigate into the cloned package directory
+Navigate into the cloned package directory.

    .. code-block:: bash